SillyTavern/SillyTavern-Docs/Usage/API Connections.md

 ### Mancer AI

-- Service that hosts unconstrained models, no need to jailbreak.
+- Service that hosts unconstrained models of various families
-- Uses 'credits' to pay for tokens on various models.
-Free credits refill daily.
+- Uses 'credits' to pay for tokens on various models
 - Does not log prompts by default, but you can enable it to get credit discounts on tokens.
 - Uses an API similar to `Oobabooga TextGeneration WebUI`, see [Mancer docs](https://mancer.tech/docs/clients/#sampling-parameters) for details.
 - [Website](https://mancer.tech/), [Setup Instructions](https://docs.sillytavern.app/usage/api-connections/mancer/)